simplesamlphp/simplesamlphp/CONTRIBUTE.md

 ## Translations

 SimpleSAMLphp is translated to many languages, though it needs constant updates from translators, as well as new translations to other languages.
-Translations can be contributed through [the translation portal](https://translation.rnd.feide.no/).
-You can also join the [translators mailing list](http://groups.google.com/group/simplesamlphp-translation) to keep up to date.
+For the moment, translations can be contributed as **pull requests**.
+We are looking at better ways to translate the software that would make your life easier, so stay tuned!
+You can also join the [translators mailing list](http://groups.google.com/group/simplesamlphp-translation) to keep up to date on the latest news.

 Before starting a new translation, decide what style you want to use, whether you want to address the user in a polite manner or not, etc. Be coherent and keep that style through all your translations.
 If there is already a translation and